 - This occurs to us as parents as well.
-Instead of focusing on a child’s qualities, we tend to focus on the difficult aspects of parenting or problems with them.
-That is why, when terrible conduct occurs, we are aware of it!
+Instead of focusing on a childrens qualities, we tend to focus on the difficult aspects of parenting or problems with them.
+That is why, when terrible behaviour occurs, we are aware of it!
 When wonderful things happen, we tend to notice them and go about our lives as usual.

-- When we are conscious of how we react and respond to situations, we may learn to focus less on the bad and more on the positive occurrences, excellent conduct, and treasured memories.
+- When we are conscious of how we react and respond to situations, we may learn to focus less on the bad and more on the positive occurrences, excellent behaviour, and treasured memories.

-- Children pick up on what kind of conduct you acknowledge – whether it’s good or bad – and act on it.
-When you focus on the positive, you’ll find that not only will you witness more positive conduct, but you’ll also discover that they’ll begin to look for the positive in their surroundings.
+- Children pick up on what kind of behaviour you acknowledge – whether it’s good or bad – and act on it.
+When you focus on the positive, you’ll find that not only will you witness more positive behaviour, but you’ll also discover that they’ll begin to look for the positive in their surroundings.

 Teach coping and relaxation techniques.

 It takes practice to develop a toolbox that allows you to calm down, respond to difficulties, and keep your emotions in check.

 Calming techniques are taught, but these calm down image cards give children the ability to choose what they want to do to calm down or redirect their emotions.
 It teaches students how to change their negative self-talk and emotions into positive ones.

 What You Should Do Next: